-Boot to Gecko, the web without Windows
+Firefox OS (formerly Boot to Gecko), the web without Windows

 Mozilla intends it more toward mobile devices, tablets and smartphones.
 The question that arises is: Does it help to make these devices a compact alternative to conventional desktop computers, for the ordinary user (not the gamer)?

-The idea at the base of B2G is the same as that which inspired the creation of Google's ChromeOS: go from local applications, specific to a system, and we need to install on the computer, to web applications, independent of the system because operating in the browser and based on Web standards.
+The idea at the base of Firefox OS is the same as that which inspired the creation of Google's ChromeOS: go from local applications, specific to a system, and we need to install on the computer, to web applications, independent of the system because operating in the browser and based on Web standards.

-B2G is a kind of operating system, a pair made of Linux with a set of APIs to form an interface between hardware, peripherals and applications.
+Firefox OS is a kind of operating system, a pair made of Linux with a set of APIs to form an interface between hardware, peripherals and applications.
 Linux is used to start the system which then relies entirely on the browser.
 According to the FAQ, it shares 95% of its code with Firefox.

 Gecko is the essential part of the system, as the name implies: it plays a role similar to that of WinRT for Metro and provides the API to display the interface of the applications.